 In Study PT0031002, GFF MDI 72/9.6 μg was comparable to GFF MDI 36/9.6 μg and Pearl Therapeutics determined that GFF MDI 36/9.6 μg would be the highest dose for further evaluation.
 Study PT003003 evaluated the overall cardiovascular safety of GFF MDI 36/9.6 μg compared to its components and open-label Foradil.
-In this study, 24-hour Holter monitoring data obtained on Day 1 and Day 14 of dosing were comparable across all treatments and comparable to 24-hour Holter monitoring data obtained during the screening period on Atrovent HFA MDI.
+In this study, on Day 1 and Day 14 of dosing, data obtained during 24-hour Holter monitoring were comparable across all treatments and comparable to 24-hour Holter monitoring data obtained during the screening period on Atrovent Hydrofluoroalkane (HFA) MDI.
 Study PT003004 evaluated the safety and efficacy of GFF MDI 36/9.6 μg, GFF MDI 36/7.2 μg, GFF MDI 18/9.6 μg, and GFF MDI 9/9.6 μg compared to GP MDI 36 μg and FF MDI 9.6 μg.
-In this study, all GFF MDI doses provided roughly comparable bronchodilation as assessed by FEV1 AUC0-12 on Day 7 with a similar safety profile.
+In this study, all GFF MDI doses provided roughly comparable bronchodilation as assessed by FEV1 area under the curve from 0 to 12 hours (FEV1 AUC0-12) on Day 7 with a similar safety profile.
 These results are aligned with those of the earlier GP MDI dose ranging study (Study PT001002) and supported a relatively flat dose response to glycopyrrolate whether administered alone or as a fixed combination with formoterol fumarate.
 Based on these results, even lower doses of GFF MDI were evaluated in Study PT003005.
-Study PT003005 was a randomized, double-blind, chronic-dosing (7 days), four-period, eight-treatment, incomplete block, crossover, multi-center study to assess efficacy and safety of five doses of GFF MDI (18/9.6, 9/9.6, 4.6/9.6, 2.4/9.6, and 1.2/9.6 μg administered BID) compared with FF MDI (9.6 μg administered BID), GP MDI (18 μg administered BID), and Spiriva Handihaler (Spiriva, 18 μg open-label, QD) in subjects with moderate to severe COPD.
+Study PT003005 was a randomized, double-blind, chronic-dosing (7 days), four-period, eight-treatment, incomplete block, crossover, multi-center study to assess efficacy and safety of five doses of GFF MDI (18/9.6, 9/9.6, 4.6/9.6, 2.4/9.6, and 1.2/9.6 μg administered BID) compared with FF MDI (9.6 μg administered BID), GP MDI (18 μg administered BID), and Spiriva® Handihaler® (Spiriva, 18 μg open-label, QD) in subjects with moderate to severe COPD.
 All doses of GFF MDI demonstrated statistically significant improvements compared to FF MDI 9.6 μg and GP MDI 18 μg in FEV1 AUC0-12 with the exception of GFF MDI 1.2/9.6 μg relative to FF MDI 9.6 μg, which just missed a statistically significant difference.
 In addition, all doses of GFF MDI from 2.4/9.6 μg to 18/9.6 μg demonstrated statistically significant improvements compared to Spiriva in FEV1 AUC0-12.
-Based on this data the incremental value of GP MDI 18 μg when added to FF MDI 9.6 μg provides a reasonable benefit across all parameters.
-GFF MDI 18/9.6 μg was safe and well tolerated with an AE profile similar to its components and approved products for the management of COPD (i.e., Spiriva, Atrovent, and Foradil Aerolizer).
+Based on these data the incremental value of GP MDI 18 μg when added to FF MDI 9.6 μg provides a reasonable benefit across all parameters.
+GFF MDI 18/9.6 μg was safe and well tolerated with an adverse event (AE) profile similar to its components and approved products for the management of COPD (ie, Spiriva, Atrovent, and Foradil).
 A more detailed description of the studies design and results can be obtained in the Investigator Brochure (IB).